3mdeb/news-and-ideas/blog/content/post/2024-07-23-new-mtl-releases.md

-Limiting the current draw from USB-Power Delivery is an important safety feature that controls the maximum current that can flow through the USB-PD.
+Limiting the current draw from USB-Power Delivery is an important safety feature that controls the maximum current that can flow through the USB-PD power supply.
 This prevents damaging the device as well as what it is connected to in case of any malfunction like short-circuiting the USB port.